 City of Marion Police Dept.

 Since that time, the Marion Police Department has grown to include an Assistant Police Chief, six patrol Sergeants, four Investigators and eighteen Patrol Officers.
-There are also seven full-time communication officers including the supervisor and two part-time communication officers.
-Two Records Data Clerks, one Investigations Secretary, one full-time and one part-time Animal Control Officers round out our department for a total of 44 sworn and civilian personnel.
-City Councilman J.W.
-"Jay" Rix serves as Police Commissioner.
+There are also eight full-time communication officers including the supervisor and two part-time communication officers.
+Two Records Data Clerks, one Investigations Secretary, two full-time Animal Control Officers round out our department for a total of 46 sworn and civilian personnel.
+City Councilman John Barwick Jr. serves as Police Commissioner.
 The current population of the City is just over 17,000 citizens but due to the geographic location of Marion, the Department also serves a large influx of daily commuters.
 This “transient” population places a greater demand for services on the Department.

 The Marion Police Department is a full-service law enforcement agency that is comprised of professional and dedicated employees who work within the various diverse divisions of the department.
 We are dedicated to advancing the profession of law enforcement within the department thereby enhancing our abilities to proudly serve the Citizens of our Community.

 Listed as one of “The Best One Hundred Small Towns In America,” the City of Marion’s longtime municipal leader, Mayor Robert L. “Bob” Butler has affectionately given the city its slogan of “Marion: Hub of the Universe,” and on the “Hub’s” behalf, I thank you for your interest in our Police Department.
 Please feel free to call our main line at 618-993-2124 for any additional information or assistance.
 We invite your comments.